 Cybersecurity Best Practices for Operating Commercial Unmanned Aircraft Systems (UAS)

 Critical infrastructure operators, law enforcement, and all levels of government are increasingly incorporating Unmanned Aircraft Systems (UAS) into their operational functions.
 The Cybersecurity Best Practices for Operating Commercial Unmanned Aircraft Systems Guide provides best practices to help operators protect their networks, information, and personnel.
-Learn more about UAS.
+Additionally, Secure Your Drone: Privacy and Data Protection Guidance provides security guidance for UAS owners and operators to protect their data and minimize privacy risks before, during, and after flights.

 U.S. Immigration and Customs Enforcement Homeland Security Investigations Cyber Crimes Center (ICE HSI C3)

-U.S. Immigration and Customs Enforcement (ICE) Homeland Security Investigations (HSI) Cyber Crimes Center (C3) delivers computer-based technical services to support domestic and international investigations into cross-border crime.
+U.S. Immigration and Customs Enforcement (ICE) Homeland Security Investigations (HSI) Cyber Crimes Center (C3) delivers computer-based technical services to support domestic and international investigations into cross- border crime.
 This state-of-the-art center offers support and training to law enforcement agencies to tackle cybercrime and operates a fully equipped computer forensics laboratory that specializes in digital evidence recovery and offers training in computer investigative and forensic skills.
-Learn more about ICE HSI C3.

 Computer Forensic Unit

-- The Computer Forensic Unit supports local, state, and federal partners with advanced technical solutions, digital forensic training, and equipment for HSI Task Force Officers, and subject matter expertise.
+The Computer Forensics Unit supports local, state, and federal partners with advanced technical solutions, digital forensic training, and equipment for HSI Task Force Officers and subject matter expertise.
 To submit a request for assistance, agencies should contact their local HSI office.

 Cyber Crimes Unit

-- A top priority for HSI is to improve collective law enforcement capabilities by providing training to partner law enforcement agencies.
+A top priority for HSI is to improve collective law enforcement capabilities by providing training to partner law enforcement agencies.
 In response to initiatives to reduce opioid demand in the United States, the HSI C3 developed a cyber-training curriculum with a focus on dark web investigations and illicit payment networks, associated with opioid smuggling and distribution.
 This training has been successful in improving collective law enforcement capabilities against online marketplaces and tools for illicit trafficking.
+Additionally, HSI C3 provides network intrusion investigation training that addresses the concepts and investigative points associated with these investigations.
 Since 2017, HSI has delivered this training course in over 70 locations worldwide to more than 12,000 state, local, federal, and international law enforcement personnel.

 Child Exploitation Investigations Unit (CEIU)